Crystal Freed uses her skill as an attorney to advocate on behalf of victims

 of human trafficking and to organize grass-roots efforts to raise awareness.

-Since 2007, Crystal has devoted all of her professional time to this issue.
+Since 2007, Crystal has devoted most of her professional time to this issue.
 While serving as the co-Chair of the Northeast Florida Human Trafficking Task Force, Crystal organized Jacksonville’s first city-wide human trafficking awareness speaking tour featuring Dr. Laura Lederer, a former Sr. Advisor on Trafficking in Persons in the U.S. Department of State.
 In 2010 Ms. Freed secured Luis CdeBaca, the U.S. Ambassador in the Office to Monitor and Combat Trafficking in Persons, to address the Jacksonville Bar Association and to appear on local media.

 A Message from Crystal